stulp/chordfinder/README.md

 # Manual

-## Introduction

-The ChordFinder applet is intended to help find the names of chords played on a guitar, bass or piano, as well as alternate positions for this chord.
+ChordFinder is intended to help find the names of chords played on a guitar, bass or piano, as well as alternate positions for this chord.
 "Playing" chords is done by clicking them in a visualization of the instrument.
 There is a seperate section on [finding chords](#finding-chords).

-## Interface Manual

-The ChordFinder applet should be displayed more or less as below.
+The ChordFinder should be displayed more or less as below.
 Its three main components are:

 - The [Instrument Panel](#Instrument-Panel), which shows an instrument